redhog/uWeb/README.md

 findTemplateClientPath are used.
-The only difference between them is that the former returns a path that you can do require() on from within PHP, while the path returned by the latter one is suitable to include in a <script src=''> tag in the HTML you output.
+The only difference between them is that the former returns a path that you can do require() on from within PHP, while the path returned by the latter one is suitable to include in a script tag in the HTML you output.

 Example usages: